Sketching stochastic valuation functions: Algorithm and Approximation Guarantees

-First, let us consider the case when $f(x) = (\sum_{i=1}^n x_i)^r$ with $r\in (0,1)$.
-This function is weakly homogeneous over $[0,1]$ with degree $r$.
-We can apply Corollary~\ref{cor:cf} to obtain a constant-factor approximation, with discretized distributions having supports of size $O((1/r)k\log(k))$.
-We can avoid having this dependence on $r$ by using univariate transformations $\phi_i(z) = z^{1/r}$.
-We thus need to validate conditions for $f^*(x) = (\sum_{i=1}^n x_i^{1/r})^r$, with $r\in (0,1)$.
-Function $f^*$ is subadditive, submodular, convex, and weakly homogeneous over $[0,1]$ with degree $1$ and tolerance $1$.
-Thus, by Corollary~\ref{cor:cf}, we have a constant-factor approximation with discretized distributions having supports of size $O(k\log(k))$.
+\textbf{Example 1.} Let $f(x) = (\sum_{i=1}^n x_i)^r$ for $r\in (0,1)$.
+This function is weakly homogeneous over $[0,1]$ with degree $r$, so Corollary~\ref{cor:cf} yields a constant-factor approximation.
+However, the required support size for the discretized distributions is $O((1/r)k\log k)$, which grows as $r\to 0$.
+To eliminate the dependence on $r$, we apply the univariate transformation $\phi_i(z) = z^{1/r}$.
+The transformed function becomes

+The function $f^*$ is subadditive, submodular, convex, and weakly homogeneous over $[0,1]$ with degree $1$ and tolerance $1$.
+Therefore, by Corollary~\ref{cor:cf}, we obtain a constant-factor approximation with discretized distributions having support size $O(k\log k)$, independent of $r$.

-Second, consider the case when $f(x) = 1-\prod_{i=1}^n (1-x_i)$ on $[0,1]^n$.
-This function is submodular and is weakly homogeneous over $[0,1]$ with degree $d\leq 1/2$ and tolerance $1$.
-We elaborate on these properties in Section~\ref{sec:success}.
-Again, we can apply Corollary~\ref{cor:cf} which gives a constant-factor approximation with $O((1/d)k\log(k))$ support size of discretized distributions.
-We can remove this dependence on $d$, by considering the transformations $\phi_i(z)=1-e^{-z}$.
-Hence, we have $f^*(x) = 1-e^{-\sum_{i=1}^n x_i}$.
-We can apply Corollary~\ref{cor:conc} to show that a constant-factor approximation holds with $O(k\log(k))$ support size of discretized distributions.
+\textbf{Example 2.} Consider $f(x) = 1-\prod_{i=1}^n (1-x_i)$ defined on $[0,1]^n$.
+This function is submodular and weakly homogeneous over $[0,1]$ with degree $d\leq 1/2$ and tolerance $1$.
+Applying Corollary~\ref{cor:cf} yields a constant-factor approximation, but the support size of the discretized distributions scales as $O((1/d)k\log k)$, which can be undesirable for small $d$.
+To remove this dependence, we apply the transformation $\phi_i(z)=1-e^{-z}$, leading to the transformed function